Is a free VPN just as effective as a paid VPN?

 It’s difficult to trust free VPNs, though they’re useful if you’re in a pinch and want to watch that brand new show from another country that everyone’s raving about.
 When it comes to online banking, shopping and browsing, you’re better off paying for a VPN so that you know your information and web traffic are actually receiving the security they deserve.

 Looking for a paid VPN?
-Check out Norton Secure VPN that’s included in Norton 360 today.
+Check out Norton VPN that’s included in Norton 360 today.

 Norton logo